CarlOmega/examine-log/README.md

 - **Custom Examine Log Interface:** Allows you to toggle the custom examine log interface.
 Turn this off if you don’t want to view the examine logs within the plugin.
 - **Examine Log Hint Count:** Controls how many examine texts are displayed after the found ones, before the "... and still more to find" placeholder.
 - **Examine Menu Option Hints:** Adds an asterisk `(*)` to the examine menu option when an item, NPC, or object has not yet been examined.
+- **Examine Menu Option Hidden:** Hides examine menu option when an item, NPC, or object has been examined.
 - **Hide Examine Log Text:** Replaces the examine text with `.` for a minimalistic display.
 - **Show Full List of Examine Logs:** Toggles displaying every examine log in the game, even if it hasn't been found yet. *Note: Enabling this option may cause lag when opening the log initially.*